VAST-THE-DOGE/Tiles/README.md

 > [!IMPORTANT]
-> This branch is not playable yet as the port to C# will take some time.
+> This branch is for the C# version.
+It is being made and tested on windows.
+> Therefore, it is only supported on window machines with a decent CPU and at least 2GB of ram.

 ![image](https://github.com/VAST-THE-DOGE/Tiles/assets/145150405/060a2670-b06e-4652-9b2a-2a6885023360)
 # Tiles